Sunday liturgies of word, sacrament, and music are central to our faith.

 Dr. Brett Scott, Director of Music

-Acolytes are young members of our parish (fourth grade through high school) who assist in the liturgy on Sunday morning.
+Acolytes are young members of our parish (ages 10-18) who assist in the liturgy on Sunday morning.
 They are trained for various duties including carrying the cross and torches in procession, distributing alms basins, and assisting in the preparation of the altar for communion.
-Through their ministry, acolytes deepen their understanding of the Anglican l…Read More »
+Through their ministry, acolytes deepen their understanding of the Anglican liturgy and many draw c…Read More »

 Redeemer has been offering a "Eucharist in the Celtic tradition" since November of 2005; this is a contemporary liturgy based on the theology of the ancient Celts enlivened with traditional music and focusing on themes of nature that change throughout the liturgical year.
 These themes are in keeping with the Celtic theological emphasis on creation and God's presence in all a…Read More »